noah978/AltStore-Docs/sources.md

 * camera
 * location
 * contacts
+* reminders
 * music
 * microphone
 * speech-recognition
+* background-audio
+* background-fetch
 * bluetooth
+* network
 * calendars
 * faceid
 * siri
+* motion

 Your `usageDescription` should explain what the permission is and why your app needs it.

+It is _highly_ recommended to include these permissions if your app uses them as this disclosure provides additional trust with the user.

 **screenshotURLs** _\(optional\)_